Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 In fact there are two little details you definitely need to keep in mind and you use one of them in every single one of your projects!
 Oh, alright!
 I’ll disclose my big secrets!
 Just because I love you, I won’t keep you “in stitches” any longer!

 My first trick is a very tiny extra seam that I sew in the corner, that helps the bias stay put when I fold it to the side (it’ll make more sense once I get to the actual tutorial).
 The second trick is ironing the bias tape on the corners, in the initial steps.
-Helps you get a very precise fold and therefore a very precise finish of your mitered corners with bias tape.
+It helps you get a very precise fold and therefore a very precise finish of your mitered corners with bias tape.

 Materials: